 When you are trying to understand the working of a DSP, the first thing that you must know is that they are independent of individual networks such as Google or Facebook.

-It means that if you are using Facebook Ads Manager for your ad purchases, you can only expect advertisements in the Facebook network, namely Instagram, Whatsapp (as and when monetized), and Facebook itself.
+It means that if you are using Facebook Ads Manager for your ad purchases, you can only expect ads in the Meta (formerly, “Facebook”) network, including Instagram, Whatsapp, Messenger and Facebook itself.

 All such ad managers are third-party software that allow you to buy and manage your ads at a single place.
-Its working differs from other similar offerings such as programmatic advertising and SSPs (Supply-Side Networks).
+Its working differs from other similar offerings such as programmatic advertising and SSPs.

-And here are the reasons which make mobile DSPs so attractive:
+And here are the reasons which make DSPs so attractive:

 - They are cost efficient